 This course focuses exclusively on middle level philosophy, transition, learning, and management so that teacher candidates seeking certification in grades 4-8 will have a deeper understanding of pre- and emerging adolescent issues requiring specific educational approaches.
 The course also focuses on the adolescent in the context of the family, peer group, community, and society.
 A twelve-week student teaching experience follows this course to allow teacher candidates an opportunity to apply middle level principles to their teaching experiences.

 Prerequisite: Course is completed during the student teaching semester

 EDC 470: SPECIAL METHODS OF TEACHING (THE PROFESSIONAL SEMESTER) (S)

-This course provides the secondary education major with full-time student-teaching experience in a selected middle, junior, or senior high school.
+This course provides the secondary education major with full-time student-teaching experience in a grade 7-12 classroom.
 Under the direction of a certified cooperating teacher and a University supervisor, the student teaches for 12 weeks on a five-day-a-week, full-day schedule.
-The student-teaching experience is supplemented by tutorials/seminars on selected professional issues.
-The seminars are held for two weeks at the start of the semester on a five-day-a-week, full-day schedule.
-The student is required to make formal application to the student-teaching program.
-SE Prerequisites: senior standing, acceptance into candidacy, and EDC 103, 104, 224, 225, 304, 306, and 401
+The student-teaching experience is supplemented by tutorials/seminars on selected professional issues and practice.
+The seminars are held for two weeks at the start of the semester on a five-day-a-week, full-day schedule, and evenings during the semester.
+The student is required to make formal application for Stage II candidacy in the Secondary Education (SE) program.

 EDC 473: THE PROFESSIONAL SEMESTER: STUDENT TEACHING (F, S)